MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policies.md

 **10.13.1**

-Game products, including products that primarily offer remote game play/control functionality of games running on other devices or platforms, that target Xbox One must use Xbox Live services through either the  [Xbox Live Creators](https://go.microsoft.com/fwlink/?linkid=844722) or [ID@Xbox](https://www.xbox.com/Developers/id) program.
+Game products that target Xbox consoles, including products that primarily offer remote game play/control functionality of games running on other devices or platforms, must use Xbox Live services through the ID@Xbox program.
+Optionally, you may publish your game product to console without integration of Xbox Live Services through the [Xbox Live Creators](https://go.microsoft.com/fwlink/?linkid=844722) program.

 **10.13.2**